CartoDB/carto-vl/docs/guides/0x-Data-driven visualizations.md

  #### Classifying numerical properties

  Usage of [`linear`](https://carto.com/developers/carto-vl/reference/#cartoexpressionslinear) reduces the loss of precision compared to the usage of classifiers.
-However, correctly classified data makes easier to detect patterns and improve the perception of the data, since it is difficult to perceive small difference in color or size, which can arise when using [`linear`](https://carto.com/developers/carto-vl/reference/#cartoexpressionslinear).
+However, correctly classified data makes easier to detect patterns and improve the perception of the data, since it is difficult to perceive small differences in color or size, which can arise when using [`linear`](https://carto.com/developers/carto-vl/reference/#cartoexpressionslinear).

 There are multiple classifying methods (quantiles, equal intervals...) and the classification can be applied to two different samples:
-- The entire dataset. `global*` classifiers will apply the classification to the all source data.
+- The entire dataset. `global*` classifiers will apply the classification to all source data.
 Ignoring filters or the presence of each feature in the viewport.
 - Viewport data. `viewport*` classifiers will apply the classification only to the features that are on the viewport.
-This includes filtering by the `filter:` styling property and filtering by the checking that the feature is within the region covered by the screen at each moment.
+This includes filtering by the `filter:` styling property and filtering by checking that the feature is within the region covered by the screen at each moment.
 Changes on the view (map center / map zoom) will trigger an automatic re-computation of the classification.

 Let's see some maps with those.
 Do you see how `viewport*` classifiers are dynamic and changes in the map bounds change the result?